NERSC/Shifter-Tutorial/01-hands-on.md

 While manually modifying and commiting changes is one way to build images, using a Dockerfile provides a way to build images so that others can understand how the image was constructed and make modifications.

 A Dockerfile has many options.
-We will focus on a few basic ones (FROM, MAINTAINER, ADD, and RUN)
+We will focus on a few basic ones (FROM, LABEL, ADD, and RUN)

 Start by making an empty directory.